Subqueries: When SQL Needs Helper Functions

 WHERE: Filtering Your Data

 We have come a long way in the past couple of months, working through the core SQL keywords.
 So far, we can SELECT columns, specify FROM where our data lives, and ORDER BY to sort results.
-That is quite a lot, and today we are going to unlock the real power of SQL by giving you the ability to filter your results before they are returned from the server.
-When you’re querying a remote database, this is a huge optimization win; not only will your database send fewer rows of data, but your network and your client will receive less data to sort through. ...
+That is quite a lot, and today we are going to unlock the real power of SQL by giving you the ability to filter your results before they are returned from the server. ...

 March 2, 2026 · 5 min · Jamal Hansen